MvvmCross/MvvmCross/docs/_documentation/getting-started/netstandard.md

 ## .NET Standard 1.0 - 1.6

-In order to consume PCL projects in any .NET Standard project you need to add a package target fallback for the PCL profile you want to consume.
+In order to consume PCL projects in a .NET Standard project tageting versions 1.0 through to 1.6, you need to add a package target fallback for the PCL profile you want to consume.
 So let us assume you want to add `MvvmCross.Bindings` to your project.
 This library uses the PCL profile which has a signature that looks like `portable-net45+win+wpa81+wp80`.
 To add this as a target fallback you simply edit your `csproj` file and add the following line to it.

 ```xml
 <PackageTargetFallback>$(PackageTargetFallback);portable-net45+win8+wp8+wpa81;</PackageTargetFallback>